needle-mirror/com.unity.dt.app-ui/Documentation~/mvvm-di.md

 ## Use Dependencies

-For now App UI framework only supports constructor injection for dependencies.
+You have two ways to inject dependencies into your classes: constructor injection and property/field injection.

 ### Constructor Injection